 You know you’ve hit a home run when you have to protect your food from a pack of hungry men and two little dogs.

-I made the mistake of letting my son taste one of the vegan jackfruit “crab” cakes before I photographed them.
+I made the mistake of letting my son taste one of the vegan crab cakes without crab before I photographed them.
 Big mistake.

 You see, I already knew that I had created a winner, because I was having my own issues with willpower.

-Those little golden brown cakes had a slightly crunchy outer layer and were perfectly moist and meaty on the inside, just like the crab cakes that I remember eating before going vegan.
+Those little golden brown crab cakes had a slightly crunchy outer layer and were perfectly moist and meaty on the inside, similar to the Maryland crab cakes (only these have more breading) that I remembered eating before going vegan.

 I could have eaten every one of them, but I didn’t.
 I dug deep and found the strength to share.

-VEGAN CRAB CAKES THAT TASTE LIKE CRAB CAKES
+VEGAN CRAB CAKES THAT TASTE LIKE ORIGINAL CRAB CAKES

 The medley of Old Bay seasoning, garlic, chives, and cilantro is the perfect blend of flavors to make these plant-based crab cakes taste perfect.